idchaincoin/IdchaincoinMNScript/README.md

 	 [7.
 Check Masternode Status in VPS](#7-check-masternode-status-in-vps)

 ## Requirements
-- MN Collateral amount of IDCHAINCOIN coins.
+- MN Collateral amount of IDCHAIN coins.
 - A VPS running Linux Ubuntu 16.04 or 18.04 or 20.04 with 1 CPU & 1GB Memory minimum (2gb Recommended) from [Vultr](https://www.vultr.com/?ref=8622028) or any other providers.
-- IDCHAINCOIN Wallet (Local Wallet)
+- IDCHAIN COIN Wallet (Local Wallet)
 - An SSH Client (<a href="https://www.putty.org/" target="_blank">Putty</a> or <a href="https://dl.bitvise.com/BvSshClient-Inst.exe" target="_blank">Bitvise</a>)